kenjoel/ceaser-cipher/README.md

 This project was generated with [OpenJDK Runtime Environment AdoptOpenJDK (build 11.0.8+10) ]() version 11.0.8.
 ---
-The project entails encription of strings by shifting characters a specified number of times to the left or the right.
+The project entails encryption of strings by shifting characters a specified number of times to the left or the right.
 This can still be deciphered back to the original state.

 ## Development server